Single-path Bit Sharing for Automatic Loss-aware Model Compression: Experiments

 \subsection{Comparisons on ImageNet}

+To evaluate the effectiveness of our method, we first apply SBS and SBS-Q to compress ResNet-18 and ResNet-50 and evaluate the performance on ImageNet.
+From Table~\ref{table:mixed_vs_fixed_precision}, SBS-Q compressed models with lower BOPs achieve better performance than the fixed-precision counterparts.
+For example, for ResNet-18, SBS-Q with 1.8G fewer BOPs outperforms 8-bit quantization by 0.2\% on the Top-1 accuracy.
+These results justify the effectiveness and necessity of bitwidth search.
+By combining pruning and quantization, SBS yields compressed models with higher accuracy and lower BOPs.
+For example, for ResNet-50, SBS outperforms SBS-Q by 0.1\% on the Top-1 accuracy while reducing 9.2G BOPs.
+We also show the results of compressed ResNet-18 and ResNet-50 with different BOPs in Fig.~\ref{fig:comparisons_different_bops_imagenet}.
+Compared with SBS-Q, \jingrs{SBS achieves better accuracy-BOPs trade-off}, which shows the benefit of performing pruning and quantization jointly.

-\jing{ To evaluate our proposed \methodshortname on the large-scale dataset, we apply the proposed method to compress ResNet-18 and MobileNetV2 and report the Top-1/Top-5 accuracy and BOPs in Table~\ref{table:results_on_imagenet}.
-From the results, 4-bit quantized ResNet only results in a 0.6\% performance drop in the Top-1 accuracy.
-Also, the 8-bit MobileNetV2 only leads to a 0.4\% performance decline in the Top-1 accuracy.
-Compared with fixed-precision quantization, mixed-precision methods are able to reduce the BOPs while preserving the performance.
-Notably, our proposed \methodshortname-Q outperforms the state-of-the-art baselines with less computational cost.
-Specifically, \methodshortname-Q compressed MobileNetV2 outperforms the one compressed by HAQ with more BOPs reduction.
-Moreover, by combining pruning and quantization, \methodshortname achieves nearly lossless performance while further reducing the computational cost of the compressed models.
-For example, \methodshortname compressed MobileNetV2 reduces the BOPs by 22.6$\times$ while only resulting in 0.1\% performance degradation in terms of the Top-1 accuracy. }
+To compare \methodshortname with other state-of-the-art methods, we apply different methods to compress ResNet-18 and MobileNetV2.
+From Table~\ref{table:results_on_imagenet}, \methodshortname-Q with less computation cost outperforms the state-of-the-art baselines.
+Specifically, \methodshortname-Q compressed MobileNetV2 surpasses the one compressed by HAQ with more BOPs reduction.
+By combining pruning and quantization, \methodshortname further improves the performance while reducing the computation cost of the compressed models.
+For example, \methodshortname compressed MobileNetV2 reduces the BOPs by 22.6$\times$ while only resulting in 0.1\% performance degradation in terms of the Top-1 accuracy.